liuhong-jia/scAnno/README.md

 # Dependencies
 - R version >= 2.10.0.
-- R packages: Seurat, dplyr, reticulate, MASS, irlba, future, progress, parallel, glmnet, knitr, rmarkdown
+- R packages: Seurat, dplyr, reticulate, MASS, irlba, future, progress, parallel, glmnet, knitr, rmarkdown, devtools

 # Example
 In this tutorial we will use GSE136103 (Liver) as an example.